MONDAY, DECEMBER 27, 2021. BY THE VINEYARD TEAM.

 The Vineyard Team’s Sustainable Winegrowing podcast brings you the latest in science and research for the wine industry.
-This on-the-go, sustainable farming educational resource provides in-depth technical information on topics like integrated pest management, fruit quality, water conservation, and nutrient management from experts like Dr. Marc Fuchs of Cornell University, Dr. Michelle Moyer of Washington State University, Cooperative Extension Specialists, veteran growers, and more.
-These podcasts will help you make smarter, sustainable vineyard management decisions to increase efficiency, conserve resources, and maximize fruit quality.
+This popular, on-the-go, sustainable farming educational resource provides in-depth technical information on topics like integrated pest management, fruit quality, water conservation, and nutrient management from experts like Dr. Marc Fuchs of Cornell University, Dr. Michelle Moyer of Washington State University, Cooperative Extension Specialists, veteran growers, and more.
+These podcasts will not only make you smarter, but will also help you increase efficiency, conserve resources, and produce better fruit.

 ABOUT THE VINEYARD TEAM